Este2013/jira_watch/README.md

    - input validation
    - preselect domain to 'Elgato'
    - Add a empty project list page to select projects to view
- - projects refresh after clicking a ticket or mainframe
+ - ☀️projects refresh after clicking a ticket or mainframe

 ### TOUGH, IMPORTANT
  - view ticket status